castorini/pyserini/README.md

     print(searcher.doc(i).docid())
 ```

-## How Do I Search My Own Documents?
+## How do I search my own documents?

 Pyserini (via Anserini) provides ingestors for document collections in many different formats.
 The simplest, however, is the following JSON format: